stntsai/Project-Patatap/README.md

 Acknowledgments:

-	This project was built by following courses of Colt Steele on Udemy
+	This project was built by following the courses of Colt Steele on Udemy